JourneyDocker/Plex-Auto-Languages/README.md

 > The Plex Token can also be provided as a Docker secret, the filepath of the secret must then be specified in the environment variable `PLEX_TOKEN_FILE` which defaults to `/run/secrets/plex_token`.

 > [!NOTE]
+> The Plex URL can also be provided as a Docker secret, the filepath of the secret must then be specified in the environment variable `PLEX_URL_FILE` which defaults to `/run/secrets/plex_url`.

+> [!NOTE]
 > The `NOTIFICATIONS_APPRISE_CONFIGS` Environment Variable should be set as a JSON string representing an array of notification configurations.
 Each configuration can include `urls`, `users`, and `events` as needed.
 For example:
 > ```json
 > [